Special Educational Needs

 At Vigo Village School we monitor the progress of all pupils as an on-going process.
 We also use a range of assessments with all the pupils at various points for example phonics screening, Speech link, Language link.

-Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support to enable the pupil to catch up.
-Examples of extra support include additional phonics support groups, 1:1 reading with an adult, literacy and numeracy interventions, Reading Recovery Programme, fine and gross motor skills support and dyslexia support programmes.
+Where progress is not sufficient, even if a special educational need has not been identified, we put in place extra support to enable the pupil to catch up.
+Examples of extra support include additional phonics support groups, 1:1 reading with an adult, literacy and numeracy interventions, fine and gross motor skills support and dyslexia support programmes.

 Some pupils may continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
 For these pupils, and in consultation with parents, we will use a range assessment tools to determine the cause of the learning difficulty.
 At Vigo Village School we use the following assessment tools: